QuantEcon/lecture-econometrics-machine-learning/lectures/stata/python-setup.md

   - this provides additional information about the `python` version and software used.
 ```

-You can also see that `python` hasn't been initialised as we haven't used it in this session.
+You can also see that `python` hasn't been initialised as we haven't used it in this lecture.

 ## Searching for Python on your System